ableda/task-manager/README.md

 > docker-compose up

-Your app should be running on (if using native docker).:
+Your app should be running on (if using native docker):

 http://localhost:8080

 Be patient and wait for all for all of the NPM warnings to finish - this will only happen once.

+To run in the background you can also run `docker-compose up -d`

 ### Configuration